risatesole/clone_splice_test/README.md

-# Company Landpage
+# Clone of splice in multiple web technologies
-Testing creating company landpage
+Trying out creating the same page in multiple web technologies